KxSystems/prometheus-kdb-exporter/README.md

 ### Example Use Cases

-Some example use cases which could be generated from queries/alerts using the Prometheus framework
+The following are some potential use cases for the interface, this is by no means an exhaustive list.

 - Effects from version upgrades (e.g. performance before/after changes)
 - Alerts when your license may be due to expire
 - Bad use of symbol types within an instance
 - Instances upon which garbage collection may be beneficial on long running processes
-- etc

 ## New to kdb+ ?